 “To me, I’m flattered.
 I want to say flattered that you all think that at my size, I can go out there and not prepare for the game, and not take it serious.
 It’s disrespectful, I feel like, to my peers, to all the great athletes and great players that are in this league.
 This game is too hard.
 To play the position that I play in this league, it’s too hard.”

-The contract news sparked a good deal of controversy and reactions which included former Alabama and Arizona Cardinals defensive back Rashad Johnson to show his own displeasure.
+The contract news sparked a good deal of controversy and reactions which included former Alabama and Arizona Cardinals defensive back Rashad Johnson showing his own displeasure.

-Johnson played for Arizona from 2009-15 giving his comments that much more weight when speaking on the inner workins of the franchise.
+Johnson played for Arizona from 2009-15 giving his comments that much more weight when speaking on the inner workings of the franchise.